Today I'm going to lift the lid how to cure Osgood Schlatter disease in a matter of weeks.

 The catalyst for this was basketball athlete Sarah and her sore knees.
-Sarah was referred to us eight weeks ago having carried serious Osgood-Schlatter pain for 18 months.
+Sarah was referred to us eight weeks ago having carried serious Osgood Schlatters pain for 18 months.

-Two weeks later she was almost pain free.
+Two weeks after starting with us she was almost completely pain-free.

 This week she was a 0 out of 10 for pain, and moving around the court like the true athlete she is.